Before the arrival of heavy weather ensure the following:

 17.Record all preparations made in the deck log book.

 18.Monitor weather frequently tries and receive weather reports from all available sources such as weather fax and Navtex.

 19.After consultation with master, draft, trim, GM, ship’s course and speed need to be adjusted for better handling of the ship in heavy weather.

 Depending on her construction, GM, state of loading and other factors every ship will respond differently in heavy weather.

-Ø A large GM will make the ship stiff, that is give her a short period of roll and subsequent damage may be sustained by rapid rolling.
+Ø A large GM will make the ship stiff, that gives her a short period of a roll and subsequent damage may be sustained by rapid rolling.

 Ø A small GM will make the ship tender, that is she will have a long slow roll motion.

 These two conditions are usually a result of incorrect loading or ballasting and should be avoided.
 There should be a “happy medium” between these two situations.